 For the museums of the municipality of Rome, children up to the age of 6 have free admission.
 Older children pay a reduced entrance fee.
 The museums of the municipality of Rome include the Capitoline Museums and the markets of Trajan.

 The BLUE SIAT® Pass is a package of the the German tour operator Rent a Guide.
-You can have your city pass sent home or, if you’re in a hurry, pick it up in Rome.

 The BLUE SIAT® Pass is very comprehensive and extremely flexible.
 It consists of one or two Roma Pass, plus airport transfers from the Rome Ciampino or Rome Fiumicino airports and preferential access to the Vatican Museums.